Are you at risk of flooding?

 Floods often mean non-insured and non-budgeted losses and, consequently, they are represent a heavy financial burden for the government, cities and citizens.
 Québec, like the other provinces, also depends on the federal government’s Disaster Financial Assistance Arrangements (DFAA) to provide assistance to flood victims and finance restoration.

 For several years now, we have noted that floods happen year round, infrastructure is no longer adequate and land use management is vulnerable.
-The impact of climate change will multiply flood risk in the years to come.
+The impact of climate change will increase flood risk in the years to come.

 Actions for right now